15 Best Running Trails In Colorado Springs You Can Visit Today

 5. Mesa, Greenlee, Red Rock Canyon Path Loop

-Another easy loop for those looking for minimal elevation gain, this trail utilizes a number of different trails in the area to create this 2.9km loop.
+Another easy running spot near Colorado Springs for those looking for minimal elevation gain, this trail utilizes many paths to create this 2.9 km loop.

-Which should be an achievable distance even for beginners out there, and usually takes an average of 49 minutes to complete.
+It is an achievable distance even for beginner joggers out there and usually takes an average of 49 minutes to complete.

 Again, this trail is popular for those who hike, run, and mountain bike.